vectara/vectara-docs/www/docs/api-reference/api-keys/get-api-key.md

 To get an API key, send a GET request to `/v2/api_keys/{api_key_id}`, where `{api_key_id}` is the ID of the API key you want to retrieve.

-The response includes an `ApiKey` object that show the API name, enabled status, API key role, and API policy.
+The response includes the API name, enabled status, API key role, and API policy.

 ## REST 2.0 URL